ableplayer/ableplayer/README.md

 There are many ways to contribute to Able Player, and we welcome and appreciate your help!
 Here are some options:

 - If you spot bugs are have feature requests, please submit them to the [Issues][issues] queue.
 - If you have code to contribute, please note that all development occurs on the [develop branch][develop].
-This is often many commits ahead of the master branch, so please do all development from *develop*, and submit pull requests there.
+This is often many commits ahead of the main branch, so please do all development from *develop*, and submit pull requests there.
 We particularly appreciate help with any issues in the Issues queue that have been flagged with "help wanted".
 - If you are multilingual, please consider translating Able Player into another language!
 All labels, prompts, messages, and help text for each language are contained within a single file, contained within the */translations* directory.

 Compatibility